 What is the biggest obstacle you face when it comes to being a working mom running her own business?

 This goes without saying but I never stop being “mom.”
-What I mean by that is, to my family, I am the person with the answers, the fixer of all toddler, dog (and sometime daddy) problems.
+What I mean by that is, to my family, I am the person with the answers, the fixer of all toddler, dog (and sometimes daddy) problems.

 To be honest, sometimes I am the one who can’t stop myself from stepping in.
 So to overcome this I remove myself.
 I either go work at Starbucks, or lock myself in the office, with headphones in.

 If you asked my friends, I believe they would say something about my creativeness.
 I have struggled with knowing or believing in my “superpower.”

 For others that have the same struggle, my advice is to start interacting in Facebook groups and notice what questions you are so excited about and moved to answer.

 Doing that has shown me that I a lot to say about visual elements.
 So my super power would be design related, which has positives and drawbacks.
 I spend way too much time on anything visual in my business.

 So my super power would be design related.